kylemanna/docker-openvpn/README.md

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
-It means that you can start another container with the `-volumes-from` flag, and access the configuration.
+It means that you can start another container with the `--volumes-from` flag, and access the configuration.
 Conveniently, `jpetazzo/openvpn` comes with a script called `serveconfig`, which starts a pseudo HTTPS server on `8080/tcp`.
 The pseudo server does not even check the HTTP request; it just sends the HTTP status line,